 Soon, the Géczy family took ownership.
 Osgyán was on Vienna’s side when it was attacked in 1678 by the Hungarian Kuruc rebels, but we do not know the outcome of that clash.
 All we know is that the fort had to be reinforced again in 1681 against the rebelling Hungarians, according to the ruling of the Diet.
 During the War of Independence of Prince Rákóczi Ferenc II, (1704-1711), Osgyán’s overlord was Géczy Zsigmond.
 His daughter was Géczy Julia who later became the wife of the Kuruc captain, Korponay János.
 Julia was the legendary “white woman” of Lőcse city.

 At least the castle of Osgyán escaped the fate of so many Hungarian forts and the Habsburgs did not have it totally destroyed after Rákóczi’s revolution.
 Inevitably though, the outer walls were pulled down and the moat was filled up later by the new owners.
 The castle was seriously damaged in WWII and the renovation only began in the 1970s.
 The castle got a new roof in 2003 but the rest of the Renaissance building was still in ruins in 2006.
-Look at the pictures taken before the fire of 2019.
+Look at the pictures taken before the fire of 2019, and weep.
 (I wrote this article in 2020.)